Birthplace of the Renaissance, beautiful Florence is unmatchable.

 Piazza della Signoria: for art galleries

-This single square is seen as the cradle of the Florentine Republic, and thus the Renaissance.
-The fine Uffizi Gallery houses countless priceless Renaissance works, including Leonardo da Vinci’s Adoration of the Magi and Annunciation, and Michelangelo’s Doni Tondo.
+This single square is considered the cradle of the Florentine Republic – and thus the Renaissance – and still culturally significant today.
+Here, the fine Uffizi Gallery houses countless priceless Renaissance works, including Leonardo da Vinci’s Adoration of the Magi and Annunciation, and Michelangelo’s Doni Tondo.
+Not far away you’ll also find the Bargello (or Palazzo del Popolo), home to masterpieces of sculpture.

 Michelangelo’s David